debomatic/debomatic/docs/configuration.rst

 * ``debootstrap``

- This option indicates which debootstrap tool is required to create the chroot to build source packags from.
+ This option indicates which debootstrap tool is required to create the chroot to build source packages from.
 Deb-o-Matic currently supports debootstrap, cdebootstrap, and qemu-debootstrap.

  Suggested value: ``debootstrap``